umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/flexible.md

 ## Configuration files

-There isn't any configuration file changes necessary! **You must not enable the distributed calls flag in the umbracoSettings.config** file for Flexible Load Balancing to work, that is purely for Traditional load balancing.
+There isn't any Umbraco configuration file changes necessary! **You must not enable the distributed calls flag in the umbracoSettings.config** file for Flexible Load Balancing to work, that is purely for Traditional load balancing.
+There are some Examine/Logging config file updates needed (see below and the [Overview](index.md))

 ## Option #1 : Cloud based auto-scale appliances